 I was one of those people who bypassed breakfast.
 It became apparent I was not really listening to my body.
 It was yelling at me to give it some energy to get the day started.
-I made excuses that I don’t have time to cook so I just drank coffee.
+I made excuses that I don’t have time to cook, so I just drank coffee.
 So, I discovered a great compromise of juicing and have not looked back.

 What Happens When I Drink A Morning Juice Before Eating Breakfast?

 I found out that the juices are easier to absorb without the pulp.
-If I make and then drink the fresh juice about 45 minutes before eating, my digestive system is not as stressed as it would be having to digest the fiber from raw fruit and veggies or other foods.
-I do save the pulp fiber to use in other food recipes such as soups, muffins and quick types of bread.
+If I make and then drink the fresh juice about 45 minutes before eating, my digestive system is not as stressed as it would have to digest the fiber from raw fruit and veggies or other foods.
+I save the pulp fiber to use in other food recipes such as soups, muffins, and quick types of bread.

-I want to say that I can feel the effects within a short time after consuming the fresh juice.
+I want to say that I can feel the effects quickly after consuming the fresh juice.
 I notice that I am hydrated with a sense of fullness which begs the next question.

 Do I Replace My Breakfast With A Juice?

-This was a question I asked myself and the answer I arrived at was – sometimes.
+This was a question I asked myself, and the answer I arrived at was – sometimes.
 I wanted to lose weight, but I also wanted to keep it off.
-Sometimes the juicing was enough for breakfast, sometimes I wanted more to eat within the hour.
-If I add a bowl of oatmeal or another cereal, sweetened with fresh fruit or berries, to finish my morning meal, I am getting the fiber I need.
-My hunger is satisfied for awhile.Â
+Sometimes the juicing was enough for breakfast; sometimes, I wanted more to eat within the hour.
+To finish my morning meal, I am getting the fiber I need to add a bowl of oatmeal or another cereal sweetened with fresh fruit or berries.
+Then, my hunger is satisfied for a while.

 True weight loss requires a lifestyle eating change that must be sustainable, and rigid routines do not work for most people.
-But, making delicious homemade juices, eating healthy recipes I enjoy, feeling full and satisfied while getting my nutrients, makes this weight loss routine easier!
+But, making delicious homemade juices, eating healthy recipes I enjoy, feeling full and satisfied while getting my nutrients makes this weight loss routine easier!

 What’s The Best Juice To Drink In The Morning?

 Morning juices, for me, are made up of mainly citrus fruits with a touch of greens such as spinach.
-Each fruit and vegetable has its own special contribution to healthy nutrients that will give the body a health boost.
+Each fruit and vegetable has its own special contribution to healthy nutrients that give the body a health boost.
 I like to start most of my days with a vitamin C cocktail.
 I do mix it up a bit depending on the day’s activities.
 Here are my personal mixes due to my needs for the day.

-- Skin Mender is perfect when having skin issues or after a day outdoors in the sun using cucumber, green pepper, lettuce, lemon. and tomatoes.
+- Skin Mender is perfect when having skin issues or after a day outdoors in the sun using cucumber, green pepper, lettuce, lemon.
+And tomatoes.

-- Green Goodness, made with celery, cucumber, apple, and pear is my way of starting the morning of an outdoor activity day.
+- Green Goodness, made with celery, cucumber, apple, and pear, is my way of starting the morning of an outdoor activity day.

 - Sweet and Hot Zinger are great for cool mornings or after a night of partying consisting of juicing apples, carrot, lemon, and ginger.

-- Mean And Green is my flu and cold season go-to mixing cucumber, kale, celery, lemon, apple, adding ginger to taste.
+- Mean, And Green is my flu and cold season go-to mixing cucumber, kale, celery, lemon, apple, adding ginger to taste.

-- Caribbean Kale is my once a month morning tonic combination to ward off disease and cancer with a combo of ripe banana, fresh pineapple, and kale.
+- Caribbean Kale is my once-a-month morning tonic combination to ward off disease and cancer with a combo of ripe banana, fresh pineapple, and kale.

 - The Sparkling Refresher is more like a cocktail without cheating by adding spritzer to the combination of orange, apple, and ruby-red grapefruit.